 A full size, 1 liter nalgene in the side pocket of the Flash 22.

 We like the top-loading, basic design of the Co-Op Flash 22.
 When you are accustomed to this sort of closure, it is quick and easy to get in and out.
 Additionally, there are no zippers to freeze up or bind up.
 A top-loading pack isn't super intuitive, but there is a reason that all alpine climbing packs are top loading of some sort.
 It is a reliable, convenient way to design a pack.
 The other pockets of the REI Flash close with zippers and hold just a few things.

-Other packs have more organizational options.
+Other packs have more organizational features.
 The total pocket count of the Editors Choice is only one more than that of the REI.
-Most of them, though, are zippered on the Osprey Talon 22 while the REI pocket count only includes two that have zippers.
-For the organization of small items, most testers liked zippered pockets over elasticized or envelope style pockets.
+Most of the Osprey Talon 22's pockets are zippered though.
+The Co-Op Flash 22 only has two zippered pockets.
+To organize small items, most testers liked zippered pockets over elasticized or envelope style pockets.

 Only the Top Pick Marmot Kompressor is similar, regarding durability, to the REI Flash.
 Both are made of similarly thin fabric.
 All the other packs we tested will last longer than the REI and Marmot.
 Notably, Osprey and Deuter both make durable models.
 Our test lasted long enough to scuff 'em all up, but not long enough to destroy any of them.
 Were we to test for a year, the Marmot and REI might suffer significant damage while the Osprey and Deuter packs are unlikely to show anything more than cosmetic wear.

 This is an excellent pack for the occasional or gentle user looking to save some dollars.
 The thin fabric is the main Achilles of this product, but careful use will minimize the damage and maximize the useful life.